+In order to package your batch of beer into a product, you’ll need to create your package type and product variants.
 Packaging your beer depletes volume from your tanks (based on the package size) and also depletes inventory from your packaging materials, based on a bill of materials.
-There are two steps in the packaging process:

-The purpose of this section is to indicate how much volume should be depleted based on each container size or format you use.
-At this stage, there's no need yet to associate a specific product type with a container size.
+Package Types indicate how much volume should be depleted based on the container size or format you use for all of your products.
+You can also pre-save the bill of materials you will need for a package type that will auto-populate on all the product variants using that package type.
+You’ll assign these package types to individual products later on in the product creation and can create a specific bill of materials.
 Before starting, you'll need to ensure that every container size and format you use to package your products is accounted for in the system.
-A number of pre-populated kegs, bottles, and can containers have been preloaded for you (which you may edit or delete if you wish), but you may also add any other sizes you use.
+A number of pre-populated kegs, bottles, and can containers have been preloaded for you.
+You are able to edit/delete/add any other sizes you wish to use.

-- Click the gear in the top right corner and select Package Types:
+Click the circle in the top right corner and select Package Types:

 Under each tab, ensure the various container sizes you use are listed.

 To add a new package type, toggle the correct tab (keg, bottle, or can) and click New.
 Fill in each of the boxes accordingly and click save: